Frances Hellman: Early life and education

 Hellman was raised in New York City, where she attended the Brearley School.
 She graduated summa cum laude and Phi Beta Kappa with high honors in physics from Dartmouth College in 1978.
 Hellman obtained her Ph.D. in applied physics at Stanford University in 1985.

 Career

-After receiving her Ph.D., Hellman then served as a postdoctoral fellow at Bell Laboratories from 1985-1987 focusing on thin film magnetism.
-She moved to San Diego, CA to become an assistant professor of physics at the University of California, San Diego 1987, where she worked until 2004.
+After receiving her Ph.D., Hellman then served as a postdoctoral fellow at Bell Laboratories from 1985 to 1987, focusing on thin-film magnetism.
+She moved to San Diego, California, to become an assistant professor of physics at the University of California, San Diego 1987, where she worked until 2004.
 She received tenure in 1994 and became a full professor in 2000.
 Hellman is a fellow of the American Physical Society (APS) and received their Joseph F. Keithley Award For Advances in Measurement Science in 2006.

 Hellman joined Berkeley's Physics Department in January 2005.
-She served as Chair of the Department from 2007 to 2013.
-In 2019, she was elected to be the 2020 Vice President of the American Physical Society and in 2022 became the President of APS.
+She served as chair of the department from 2007 to 2013.
+In 2019, she was elected to be the 2020 vice president of the American Physical Society and in 2022 became the president of APS.